a-hamdi/GPU/README.md

   - Learned about different parallel patterns for prefix sum computation, focusing on performance, memory access efficiency, and work-efficient algorithms like hierarchical scans.
 - Read **Chapter 9** of the PMPP book.
   - Learned about different parallel patterns for Parallel Histogram Computation, focusing on Atomic Operations,  Interleaved Partitioning, Privatization and Aggregation.

+### Day 9

+### File: `flash_attention_forward.cu`
+**Summary:**
+Implemented a forward pass for Flash Attention in CUDA, based on the Flash Attention paper.
+The code is still a work in progress and might produce incorrect results.
+A refined and fully functional version will be updated in the coming days.

+**Learned:**
+- Explored the fundamentals of Flash Attention, including its memory-efficient mechanism for attention computation.
+- Gained insights into optimizing CUDA kernels for operations like softmax and scaling factors used in attention.
+- Identified potential challenges in achieving numerical stability and correctness when implementing complex attention mechanisms.

+### Reading:
+- Read the **Flash Attention paper**.
+  - Learned about the key concepts of reducing memory overhead in attention computation, streamlining the matrix multiplication process, and ensuring efficient scaling for large models.

 ### Future challenges: